YYao-42/Identifying-Temporal-Correlations-Between-Natural-Single-shot-Videos-and-EEG-Signals/README.md

 This repository stores an implementation of canonical correlation analysis (CCA) in Python.
 Extensions of CCA will be gradually added in the future.

-Running the jupyter notebook to view the descriptions and experiment results.
+Run the jupyter notebook to view the descriptions and experiment results.
 Supporting functions can be found in utils.py.

 **Reference:**